 Mr. Rozzelle is President and Chief Information Officer for CELT.
 Previously, he was the owner/president of Tech-Knowledge Consulting, where he engaged in management and technology consulting for public school districts and state agencies across the nation.
 As a management consultant, he served for over three years as the Chief Information Officer (CIO) for Charlotte-Mecklenburg Schools, an urban system with over 110,000 students.
 Rick has served, under contract through CELT, as the interim CIO for two state education agencies: the Tennessee Department of Education and the Hawaii Department of Education.
 Rick has also assisted over twenty five (25) state and local education authorities with their Balanced Scorecard and project management processes.
 Mr. Rozzelle assisted the University of Virginia’s Partnership for Leaders in Education, a program offered by the university’s Darden School of Business and Curry School of Education to provide executive leadership training to state and district administrators.
 In 2001, Rick co-founded the North Carolina Data Warehouse Consortium, a non-profit organization established to develop and distribute to member school districts a data warehouse model for student information.
 Rick was also the co-founder of ITechrity FIRST Company, a limited liability corporation that specialized in providing management consulting services to enhance the value of small technology companies with whom they entered into joint ownership agreements.

-Isa Kaftal Zimmerman is the principal of IKZ Advisors, where she works as a resource for people in Massachusetts and throughout the world, who are interested in Science, Technology, Engineering, and Mathematics (STEM) education.
+Kaftal Zimmerman is the principal of IKZ Advisors, LLC where she works as a resource for people in Massachusetts and throughout the world, who are interested in Science, Technology, Engineering, and Mathematics (STEM) education.
 She has been a Superintendent of Schools, a high school principal and assistant principal, a junior high school teacher, and Division Director of the Technology in Education Program and Associate Professor at Lesley University.
 She was senior fellow at the UMass Donahue Institute and the UMass President’s Office.
 She served on Governor Patrick’s Readiness Project and the Secretary’s and the Commissioner of Education’s 21st Century Skills Task Force.
-She is currently on the Governor’s STEM Advisory Council, having been appointed to the Operations Board which is charged with advancing the implementation of the state’s STEM plan.
+She served on the MA Governor's STEM Advisory Council and the Iowa Governor's STEM Advisory Council for two terms in each